Analysis of the Blade Element Momentum Theory: Introduction

 The paper is structured as follows: Section~\ref{sec:bem} provides a brief exposition of the derivation of the model.
 We then focus on the resulting algebraic system.
 The key point of our analysis is to look deeper into Glauert's macroscopic-local decomposition to reformulate these equations into a single equation containing two very distinct terms: a universal term, independent of the turbine under consideration and associated with the macroscopic part of the model, and an experimental term, which depends on the characteristics of the blades and is associated with the local part of the model.
 In this context, we show that solving the equations associated with Glauert's model actually means finding an angular value that makes these two terms equal.
 This result agrees with some implicit conclusions reported before that were not formalized mathematically and rather used for pedagogic purpose, such as in~\cite[Figure 3.27, p.126]{Manwell}.
 In contrast, our analysis gives rise to new theoretical and numerical results.
 In Section~\ref{Sec:existence}, our reformulation enables us to identify explicitly which assumptions related to the turbine parameters can guarantee the existence of a solution.
 In addition, we obtain a classification of multiple solution cases based on the modeling assumptions.
-In Section~\ref{Sec:algo}, we present the usual solution algorithm and derive from our approach more efficient procedures.
+In Section~\ref{Sec:algo}, we present the usual solution algorithm\ComM{s} and derive from our approach more efficient procedures.
 As already mentioned, BEM is also used in turbine design, where the simplified model is included in a specific optimization method.
 We recall the details of the resulting procedure in Section~\ref{Sec:opti} and describe an optimization algorithm for the corrected model.
 We finally present some numerical experiments in Section~\ref{numres}.

-Most of our results are based on assumptions related to physical parameters, e.g., on the coefficients $C_D$ and $C_L$.
-We do not claim these assumptions always are necessary.
+Our results are based on assumptions related to physical parameters, e.g., on the coefficients $C_D$ and $C_L$.
+We do not claim that these assumptions are necessary.
 However, we treat $C_D$ and $C_L$ as generic functions (endowed with general properties), hence it is often possible to find examples which make our assumptions optimal.

 In what follows, we denote by $\R^+$ and $\R^-$ the sets of positive real numbers and non-positive real numbers, respectively.